Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

-= 4.0.0 =
+= 4.0.2 =
-* Dev: Revamped the WordPress admin experience with a new Connect onboarding flow (welcome guide, Google API key, Pro OAuth credentials, and calendar setup steps).
-* Dev: Connect is now the primary menu for Google Calendar setup; Event Source and authentication settings have moved from the legacy Settings tabs to Connect.
+* Dev: Added a new connect page in admin enhancing the onboarding experience.
-* Dev: Redesigned Misc Settings with a modern layout for General and Additional Settings, including the Connect progress sidebar.
+* Dev: Redesigned settings and add-ons pages with a modern layout.
-* Dev: Updated the Add-ons admin page to match the new Connect design system.

 = 3.6.2 =
 * Fix: Date format inconsistency in List View navigation bar now uses the calendar's configured date format consistently.